radiant-maxar/geoint-apps/README.md

 ## Pushing up stable RPMs

-You will need to have `~/.gnupg-geoint` populated with the files from the `gnupg.tar.gz` archive sent out on 2021.03.05 as well as the associated passphrase.
+You will need to have `~/.gnupg-geoint` populated using the `.gpg` file and provided instructions as well as the decrypted passphrase from an email originally sent on `2021.03.05` (ask Justin or David if you require these).

 #### EL7